Quito, Ecuador (Exchange Program) (Outgoing Program)

 The University and Program

-Pontificia Universidad Católica del Ecuador (PUCE), a Jesuit University, is located in the Ecuadorian capital of Quito.
+Loyola in Ecuador is based at Pontificia Universidad Católica del Ecuador (PUCE), a Jesuit University, located in the Ecuadorian capital of Quito.
 PUCE, founded in the mid-twentieth century by the Society of Jesus, is the oldest and one of the most prestigious private educational institutions in Ecuador and is home to 14,000 students.

 The city of Quito, founded in 1534 at an altitude of 9,350 feet, is a major metropolitan area with a population of almost 2 million.
 The Historic Center of Quito has one of the largest, least-altered and best-preserved historic centers in the Americas and was one of the first World Cultural Heritage Sites declared by UNESCO in 1978.

-Loyola students will study with students from all over the world which allows for a wonderful opportunity to learn about Ecuador and explore the rest of the world at the same time.
+All students on the program will study with students from all over the world which allows for a wonderful opportunity to learn about Ecuador and explore the rest of the world at the same time.
 Students beginning the program at the 5th level will be able to take other academic courses at PUCE.

 Academic Courses in Spanish

 Students will be placed in homestays no more than 20 minutes from campus.
-Cell phones will be provided (though students must purchase their own minutes), wireless access will be available on campus if not in the homes, and the rooms are furnished.
+Wireless access will be available on campus if not in the homes, and the rooms are furnished.